Destinations Italy Milan & Lakes

 Via Brera · Via della Spiga · Via Monte Napoleone

-Walk it slowly — Via Brera up through Piazza del Carmine, into the Orto Botanico (free, hidden), through the Pinacoteca courtyards, out onto Via Monte Napoleone.
-The point isn't to shop; it's to get your eyes calibrated to the city's scale, light, and pace.
-The luxury shopping is the spectacle; the side streets are the actual neighbourhood.
+Walk it slowly: Via Brera up through Piazza del Carmine, into the Orto Botanico (free, easy to miss), through the Pinacoteca courtyards, out onto Via Monte Napoleone.
+The errand is calibration, not shopping; you're teaching your eyes the city's scale, light, and pace.
+The luxury flagships are the spectacle.
+The side streets are the neighbourhood.

 Free1.5 hoursEnd at a bar